 I love Asian food, but to be honest I do struggle a little with trying to balance Asian flavours together.
 But when I happen to get it right I can’t help but be excited, and this dish certainly excites me!

-It is super easy to put together, and will give you four very generous serves, or six normal serves if you were to offer a light salad along with the meal.
+It is super easy to put together, and will give you four generous serves, or six normal serves if you were to offer a light salad along with the meal (see notes on quantity).

 I have purposely made this dish “saucy” so there is plenty to coat the noodles and the other ingredients.
 It also allows the dish to stay “loose” if put in the fridge overnight so that it can be eaten for lunch the next day, and whilst it may seem bazaar to say this, it is delicious eaten cold straight from the fridge … true!